kaboc/dart_text_parser/README.md

 ## Limitations

-- It may take seconds to parse a very long string with multiple complex match patterns.
+- This package uses regular expressions.
+The speed of parsing is subject to the performance of `RegExp` in Dart.
+It will take more time to parse longer text with multiple complex match patterns.
-- Parsing is not executed in an isolate but in the main thread on the web, which [dart:isolate][isolate] does not support.
+- On the web, parsing is always executed in the main thread because Flutter Web does not support [dart:isolate][isolate].

 ## Troubleshooting